kongondo/MenuBuilder/README.md

 GPL2

 ## Changelog

+### Version 0.2.1
+1. Fixed bug in 'current_class_level' where 'current_class' was being applied to 'Home' menu item when level was set to '0'.
+2. getMenuItems() now honours both locally and globally set 'include_children'.
+3. Added 'cached_menu' option to MarkupMenuBuilder to save and fetch menus from cache to speed up menu rendering if required.
+4. Added 'cached_menu_time' to set cached menu expiration time.
+5. Fixed bug in ProcessMenuBuilder where 'include_children' and 'm_max_level' inputs would be displayed when the page selected to add to menu was 'Home'.

 ### Version 0.2.0
 1. Modified 'current_class_level' option to apply 'current_class' to a menu item when viewing any of its descendant child pages (child, grandchild, etc.) in cases where those descendant pages are neither part of the menu nor included via 'include_children' if its value is set to '0'.